orlovskyjavaprofi/t2customlinux/SECURITY.md

 ## Reporting a Vulnerability

-Open issue and provide exact description of the vulnerabilitya
+## Open issue and provide exact description of the vulnerability

-Critical vulnerability will be fixed within reasonable time
+## Critical vulnerability will be fixed within reasonable time